amolnarfenton/Ruby/PLP4.md

 ###Switch Cases
-In Ruby these is something called a case statement.
-A case statement works by testing a condition statment by walking through possible matches by using a when.
+In Ruby there is something called a case statement.
+A case statement works by testing a condition statment by walking through possible matches with the use of the word when.
 An example looks like this:

 ```
 grade = gets.chomp